Rosayxy/Rosayxy.github.io/_posts/2025-05-18-midnight-sun-quals-writeup.md

 ## sp33d5
-The program is a statically-linked The program has a stack overflow and data overflow.
+The program is a statically-linked arm32 program.
+It has a stack overflow and data overflow.
 At first, I tried to data overflow into the stderr structure on data segment and use the same method as [house of apple2](https://bbs.kanxue.com/thread-273832.htm).
 However, the program doesn't link a system function, and we don't have good stack pivoting gadgets.

-Working with teamate k4ra5u, we tried stack overflow, but it will cover the pointer on stack, which determines where to write the next number.
+Working with teammate k4ra5u, we tried stack overflow, but it will cover the pointer on stack, which determines where to write the next number.

 Then we were stuck until the end of the CTF. sad
 Afterwards, we checkout the messages on discord, and found that we can bruteforce the stack address on remote!!
 The stack address is the same on every run locally, so my best guess is that it has something to do with the implementation of qemu-arm, being different with the version and such.
 Also this is a 32-bit program, so the cost of bruteforcing is not that high.

 When I was constructing the rop payload, I found it hard to find a "syscall" gadget.
 I asked k4ra5u for it, and he gave the tip of adding `--thumb` to the ROPgadget command.
 I was like "wow, I didn't know that".

 Also encountered a problem when using the gadget `0x00019b10 : pop {r0, r1, r2, ip, sp, pc}`, it will give me a sigkill signal at the 0x00019b10, and the regs are all not pop-ed to their new values.
-Haven't figured out why yet. :(
+[this documentation](https://developer.arm.com/documentation/dui0489/e/arm-and-thumb-instructions/memory-access-instructions/push-and-pop) says that the pop instruction will not pop anything into sp so that is where the sigkill probably comes from.

 Then a good thing, the r2 reg is 0 so we don't need to pop it.
 Thus, we can use the gadget `0x0003f114 : pop {r0, r1, pc}` which is quite nice.